ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 </div>

-If present, the `ambassador` `Module` defines system-wide configuration for $productName$.
+If present, the `ambassador` `Module` defines system-wide configuration for Emissary.
 You won't need it unless you need to change one of the system-wide configuration settings below.

-To use the `ambassador` `Module` to configure $productName$, it MUST be named `ambassador`, otherwise it will be ignored.
+To use the `ambassador` `Module` to configure Emissary, it MUST be named `ambassador`, otherwise it will be ignored.
 To create multiple `ambassador` `Module`s in the same Kubernetes namespace, you will need to apply them as annotations with separate `ambassador_id`s: you will not be able to use multiple CRDs.

 There are many items that can be configured on the `ambassador` `Module`.
 They are listed below with examples and grouped by category.